tony-waters/tony-waters.github.io/_posts/2026-04-04-flatten-directory-files-into-single-file.md

 ### Conclusion

-Sometimes how you present the code matters.
 This script gives you a clean, structured, reproducible, and LLM-friendly way to convert text-based directories into a single file.